Louis Charles Delescluze: Early life

 Delescluze was born at Dreux, Eure-et-Loir.
 He studied law in Paris, and became a member of several secret republican societies.
 He also took part in the July revolution of 1830 which overthrew the Bourbon monarchy and placed King Louis-Philippe into power.
 In 1836, he was forced to take refuge in Belgium, where he devoted himself to republican journalism.

 He returned to France in 1840 and settled in Valenciennes.
 After the revolution of 1848, which toppled Louis-Philippe and created the Second French Republic, he moved to Paris, where he started a newspaper called La Révolution démocratique et sociale (The Democratic and Social Revolution), and founded the revolutionary organization named Solidarité républicaine.
 In June 1848 he and other revolutionaries made a failed attempt to overthrow the government of the new Republic, which was swiftly and violently repressed by the army under General Louis-Eugène Cavaignac.
-In March 1849 he was arrested and sentenced to one year in prison for criticizing Cavaignac.
+In March 1849 he was arrested and sentenced to one year in prison for criticising Cavaignac.
 He was arrested again in April 1850, and sentenced to three years in prison; after which he fled from France to England.
 He returned secretly to France in 1853, but was arrested and condemned to ten years of prison and exile.
 He served his sentence at the prisons of Saint-Pelagie, Belle-Île, Carte and finally at Devil's Island in French Guiana.
 Throughout his six-year imprisonment, he composed a memoir that, in 1869, was published in Paris as De Paris à Cayenne, Journal d'un transporté (From Paris to Cayenne, diary of a transport).

 In 1859, he and other political prisoners were granted amnesty by Emperor Napoleon III and in November 1860 he returned to France, weakened by illness.
 His next venture was the publication of the Réveil, a radical newspaper supporting the new socialist International Workingmen's Association, which was founded in 1864.
 This journal brought him three condemnations, a fine and imprisonment in a single year, was finally suppressed; and he again fled to Belgium.